Department of Economics

 Ph.D. in Economics, Northwestern University 2010.

-"Inferring Beliefs from Actions", joint with Itai Arieli, new version February 2014, submitted.
+"Inferring Beliefs from Actions", joint with Itai Arieli, February 2015, revision submitted.

-"Non-Sequential Social Learning", joint with Itai Arieli, October 2013.
+"Multi-Dimensional Social Learning", joint with Itai Arieli, October 2014, submitted.

-"Market Power, Fully Revealing Prices and Welfare", October 2012.
+"Market Power, Fully Revealing Prices and Welfare", October 2012, new version coming soon.

 Work in Progress: